CivicDataLab/2022-Assam-Flood-Response/README.md

 # Assam Flood Response

+Assam urgently needs our attention & support to combat the floods.
+We have curated a list of links to understand the on-ground situation better & to contribute funds to ongoing relief efforts.
+Please read and contribute in any way possible.

 ## Links to News reports:

 1. [Central Water Commission](https://twitter.com/CWCOfficial_FF): Daily updates by CWC Official Flood Forecast.